How to Communicate Your Dental Concerns to Your Dentist

 First off, accurate diagnosis hinges on good communication.
 Imagine you’re experiencing sensitivity in a tooth but neglect to mention it because you think it’s minor.
 This oversight might lead the dentist to miss an early sign of decay that could have been easily treated if caught sooner.
 By speaking up, you help ensure no detail is missed.

-Lastly here’s a practical tip: before visiting your dentist jot down any symptoms or questions you have.
-This prep work ensures that you won’t forget important details during your appointment making sure every concern is addressed!
+Lastly, here’s a practical tip: Before visiting your dentist, jot down any symptoms or questions you have.
+This prep work ensures that you won’t forget important details during your appointment, making sure every concern is addressed!

 Preparing for Your Dental Appointment